quantum-engineering-polito/CourseNotes/content/Qubit Electronics/01_Introduction/Introduction.md

 # Data representation

 In classical computers data is represented by bits; $N$ bits represent a single $N$-bit state.
-To implement **parallelism** we either ==need more hardware hardware==: have multiple CPUs that perform multiple operations in parallel, or to reuse the same hardware but in this case we ==need more time==.
+To implement **parallelism** we either ==need more hardware==: have multiple CPUs that perform multiple operations in parallel, or to reuse the same hardware but in this case we ==need more time==.

 In quantum computers, on the other hand, with $N$ qubits we can represent $2^{N}$ components in one state.

 # Gates

-In classical computers (where we use Boolean logic), single and two bit gates (such as NOT + AND) can create a universal set.
-This means that with this two gates only we can implement any other gate type.
+In classical computers (where we use Boolean logic), single and two bit gates (such as NOT + AND) can be use to describe any Boolean function.
+The NAND and NOR gates are instead universal gates.
+In practice NAND and NOR gates are economical and easier to fabricate respect to other gates and they are the basic gates used in all IC digital logic families.

 We can distinguish between **single gates**, which have only one input, and **two gates**, which have two inputs (but only one output).